 The Premier League fixture computer decides who plays who and when, as teams located close to one another are usually playing at home on opposite weekends to help with policing, crowd control and transport congestion in those areas.

-When will the Premier League take a break for the 2022 World Cup?
+When did the Premier League take a break for the 2022 World Cup?

-These are the 20 teams which will compete in the Premier League for the upcoming season:
+These are the 20 teams which competed in the Premier League for the upcoming season:

 Arsenal, Aston Villa, Bournemouth, Brentford, Brighton and Hove Albion, Chelsea, Crystal Palace, Everton, Fulham, Leeds United, Leicester City, Liverpool, Manchester City, Manchester United, Newcastle United, Nottingham Forest, Southampton, Tottenham Hotspur, West Ham United, Wolverhampton Wanderers